deanna-stover/coursesCNU/2020/engl350fall2020/twitter.md

 Twitter is pretty popular in the Digital Humanities (DH) community and has been for awhile.
 It's also a good way of practicing being concise and informative while talking to a public audience.
 You'll be setting up an *academic* or *professional* Twitter, meaning you might need to create a new profile if you already have a personal account.
 If you're unfamiliar with Twitter, [check this out](https://digitalhumanities.berkeley.edu/twitter-scholarly-networking).

-You should be **posting on Twitter *at least twice* per week** and then **submitting Tweets to me via Scholar each Friday by 11:59 pm**.
+You should be **posting on Twitter *at least twice* per week** about the readings and/or projects we're working on and then **submitting Tweets to me via Scholar each Friday by 11:59 pm**.
 To submit your Tweets via Scholar, you'll need to take screen shots.
 I've listed some resources and instructions under "Resources."
 I've also included instructions for sumbitting your tweets under "How to Submit."

+We'll be using the hashtag **#350cnu**.

 _____